 Typical scale practice

-- From root to as high as you can go, back down to as low as you can go, and then back up the root
+- Starting from root, play to as high as you can go, then back down to as low as you can go, and then back up the root

 - One mode up, the next down and so on (up and down)

 - The scale in diatonic 3rds (up and down)